 When Jacob and I were in Florence this past February, we stayed at a lovely Airbnb.
 Our host, Heather, was so wonderful!
 I certainly recommend staying with her if you find yourself in beautiful Florence.
 (And if you do decide to try out Airbnb, which you definitely should, you can use my reader exclusive credit and get $40 off your first trip!)

 Heather suggested that we get some focaccia bread from the local bakery in the city.
 She told us to try some bread from Pugi, which is known to have the best focaccia in all of Florence.
 Of course the foodie in me just had try every Italian food (like pizza, pasta, tiramisu, gelato, all that good stuff) while on my trip, so naturally I had to get my hands on the bread as soon as I could.

 Upon walking into the bakery, we were overwhelmed with the scent of olive oil and garlic...I'm a sucker for that smell!
 We shared a small piece of the original focaccia bread and it was sooo good!
 Boy, am I glad that we listened to Heather's recommendation!
 Having never tried focaccia in my life, I felt like I had died and gone to bread heaven after tasting it.
 I'll admit, I was sad I didn't have time to go get some more during our short stay in Florence.

-In a mad attempt to try to recreate the Italian bread at home, I came across this recipe from Inspired Taste.
-While it's not quite as authentic as true Italian focaccia, it certainly satisfied my craving for the delicious bread.
+In a mad attempt to try to recreate the Italian bread at home, I came across a delicious recipe for focaccia bread which I decided to adapt for my blog.
+While it's obviously not quite as authentic as true Italian focaccia, it certainly satisfied my craving for the delicious bread.
 This recipe is a super easy way to bring the taste of an Italian bakery to your home, plus the spices and olive oil make your kitchen smell so good!